ggustavo-dev/ggustavo-dev/README.md

-## Olá, sou o Gustavo! 👋
+## Hi, i'm Gustavo! 👋

-Software engineer currently studying web development with React and NodeJS.
-I also have job experience developing low-code with Microsoft Power Platform(Power Automate, Power Apps, Power BI, etc) and with Sharepoint environment.

-Below are some of technologies i have knowledge.
+I'm a software engineer currently studying web development with React and NodeJS.
+Below are some technologies i have knowledge.

 <div style="display: inline_block"><br>